Craig Burley: Club career

 Burley began his professional career with Chelsea in 1989, however he didn't make his debut until April 1991 when he came on as a substitute for Kerry Dixon in a 7–0 defeat against Nottingham Forest.
 He made his first appearance in the newly formed Premier League on 5 December 1992 in a 2–1 away win at Tottenham Hotspur.

-He went on to become a regular under Glenn Hoddle and played in the 1994 FA Cup Final against Manchester United, picking up a runners-up medal following a 4–0 defeat.
+He went on to become a regular under Glenn Hoddle and played in the 1994 FA Cup final against Manchester United, picking up a runners-up medal following a 4–0 defeat.
 Two years later, Chelsea got to the FA Cup semi finals where they again faced Manchester United.
 With the score level at 1–1, Burley hit an errant back pass to set up David Beckham for what proved to be the winning goal.
 Chelsea won the 1996–97 FA Cup; Burley was left out of the squad for the final but played in the semi-final against Wimbledon.
 He was sold by Ruud Gullit on 25 July 1997 to Celtic for £2.5 million.

 He made his Celtic debut on 3 August 1997 against Hibernian, and went on to make 64 appearances scoring 20 goals before transferring back to England with Derby County on 1 December 1999 for £3 million.
 He played in four seasons for The Rams and suffered his first career relegation when the club lost their Premier League status at the end of the 2001–02 season.

 On 12 September 2003 he signed with Dundee on a free transfer but only played twice in a two-month spell before being released and eventually signing for Preston North End in January 2004.
 By March he was a free agent again after only making four appearances for North End.
 He signed with Walsall on a free transfer for the remainder of the 2003–04 season and played five times before retiring at the end of the season.

+In 1998, Burley won SFWA Footballer of the Year and was shortlisted for the Scottish PFA Player of the Year.